S-Carlos-Teixeira/pastry-fe/README.md

 ## Key Learnings/Takeaways
 ### Front-end
-* I learned how to work with TypeScript complex types, as mentioned in the Wins section.
+* I learned how to work with TypeScript complex types, as mentioned in the "Wins" section.
 * The internationalization API was a great learning experience, as I had never used it before.
 * I made use of React Bootstrap components, in the proper way.
 * I learned how to customize the Bootstrap Fonts and Colors using Scss.